otterthecat/promptosaurus/README.md

     this.hasValidResponse = (answer === 'y' || answer === 'n');
     this.log('You have responded with: ' + answer);
+    this.setError('You did not answer with a "y" or "n" - try again');
 })
 .done(function(){
     this.log('You were asked: ' + this.queries[0].prompt);